tnc-ca-geo/animl-frontend/README.md

 3. Backup prod DB by running `npm run export-db-prod` from the `animl-api` project root.

 4. Deploy animl-api to prod.

-5. Turn off `IN_MAINTENANCE_MODE` in animl-frontend and animl-ingest, and deploy both to prod
+5. Turn off `IN_MAINTENANCE_MODE` in animl-frontend and animl-ingest, and deploy both to prod, and clear cloudfront cache.

-6. Copy any image that happened to land in `animl-images-parkinglot-prod` while the stacks were being deployed to `animl-images-ingestion-prod`
+6. Copy any images that happened to land in `animl-images-parkinglot-prod` while the stacks were being deployed to `animl-images-ingestion-prod`, and then delete them from the parking lot bucket.